kshesha1/KYC-App/project/docs/USER_GUIDE.md

    - Contextual field-level validation
    - Dynamically displayed sections

-### Viewing Forms

-- Click a form card to access full details
-- Use the **Copy** button to duplicate contents
-- All attached documents can be viewed within the **Documents** section

 ---

 This guide serves as the authoritative manual for users operating within the KYC Application.
-For system-level inquiries or technical assistance, please reach out to your designated administrator or platform support team.